Lake Ontario mainland to Amherst Island and Wolfe Island

 One of the solutions is a combination solar panel/sail from Japan’s Eco Marine Power (EMP) now being tested on cargo ships.

-And there is the majestic ship Tûranor Planet Solar, which circumnavigated the globe on nothing but sun power and was our Sunday Solar Photo of the Day a few weeks ago.
+And there is the majestic ship Tûranor Planet Solar, which circumnavigated the globe on nothing but sun power.

 What better place to welcome all-electric non-emitting ferries than the Great Lakes, the planet’s largest source of fresh water.

 Image: Damen.
 Photo of a 58m Damen ferry operating in Turkey.